 Introduction

 Sarcopenia, (accelerated loss of muscle strength, function and mass),(1) while now having an associated ICD code, presents a diagnostic challenge, given the current wide range of approaches to its operational definition.
-By various definitions sarcopenia has been associated with outcomes such as falls, fractures and death,(1) but it is increasingly apparent that there are limitations inherent in these approaches resulting from DXA derived appendicular lean mass (ALM) being a component part.(2,3) We have recently demonstrated that the predictive capacity of DXA ALM for incident fracture, in the three Osteoporotic Fractures in Men (MrOS) cohorts, is attenuated to the null by inclusion of femoral neck BMD T-score.(4) Similar findings have been observed in the US Health ABC(5) and WHI cohorts(6) and are recognized in recent recommendations from the Sarcopenia Definitions and Outcomes Consortium.(7,8) The current definitions of sarcopenia incorporate DXA ALM as the measure of muscle mass, either alone, or in the newer definitions, together with measures of physical function/performance/strength, such as gait speed and grip strength.
-Indeed the most recent European Working Group algorithm moves the focus from ALM to that of performance/function and strength as the important attributes.(9) Given the centrality of DXA ALM to current sarcopenia definitions, and the apparent weakness of ALM as a predictor of incident fracture after adjustment for bone mineral density (BMD), it is clearly important to assess the predictive capacity of these sarcopenia definitions when bone mineral density is also taken into account.
+By various definitions sarcopenia has been associated with outcomes such as falls, fractures and death,(1) but it is increasingly apparent that there are limitations inherent in these approaches resulting from DXA derived appendicular lean mass (ALM) being a component part.(2,3) We have recently demonstrated that the predictive capacity of DXA ALM for incident fracture, in the three Osteoporotic Fractures in Men (MrOS) cohorts, is attenuated to the null by inclusion of femoral neck BMD T-score.(4) Similar findings have been observed in the US Health ABC(5) and WHI cohorts(6) and are recognized in recent recommendations from the Sarcopenia Definitions and Outcomes Consortium (SDOC).(7,8) Other than that from SDOC, current definitions of sarcopenia incorporate DXA ALM as the measure of muscle mass, either alone, or in the newer definitions, together with measures of physical function/performance/strength, such as gait speed and grip strength.
+Indeed the most recent European Working Group algorithm moves the focus from ALM to that of performance/function and strength as the important attributes.(9) Given the centrality of DXA ALM to current sarcopenia definitions, and the apparent weakness of ALM as a predictor of incident fracture after adjustment for bone mineral density (BMD), an important unanswered question is whether the predictive capacity for fracture of these sarcopenia definitions remains when bone mineral density is also taken into account.
 Clinically, there would seem little point in undertaking the assessments required for sarcopenia definition (including whole body DXA, gait speed and grip strength for example) if the risk information conveyed by the assessment tells us nothing beyond that associated with femoral neck BMD (a very quick measure to obtain).
 This consideration also applies to independence from FRAX probability and prior history of falls.
-We therefore undertook a meta-analysis of the three Osteoporotic Fractures in Men (MrOS) cohorts (US, Sweden, Hong Kong) to investigate whether the predictive value of sarcopenia definitions for incident fracture was independent of BMD, FRAX probability and history of falls.
+A further unanswered question therefore relates to the magnitude of the risk relationships between sarcopenia definitions and fracture outcomes with these various adjustments.
+Finally, it unknown how these associations might vary by age, an important consideration in terms of clinical impact.
+We therefore undertook a meta-analysis of the three Osteoporotic Fractures in Men (MrOS) cohorts (US, Sweden, Hong Kong) to investigate whether the predictive value of sarcopenia definitions for incident fracture was independent of BMD, FRAX probability and history of falls; and to quantify the magnitude and age dependence of these associations.

 Methods